schmit/schmit.github.io/about.markdown

 - **Stitch Fix**, 2018 - Now

     On the Algorithms team at Stitch Fix I have worked on a variety of machine learning, statistics and opimtization problems.
-These include:
+These include

-    - An experimentation framework to deal with spillover effects from inventory constraints.
+    - An experimentation framework to deal with spillover effects from inventory constraints
-    - Multiple algorithms based on latent embeddings: similar item search, diversifying recommendations, and generating outfits.
+    - Multiple algorithms based on latent embeddings: similar item search, diversifying recommendations, and generating outfits
-    - Solving large scale optimization problems (distributed in PySpark, and with state of the art commercial solver).
+    - Solving large scale optimization problems (distributed in PySpark, and with state of the art commercial solver)
-    - Creating a production system that serves [Style Shuffle](https://www.stitchfix.com/women/blog/inside-stitchfix/how-style-shuffle-works/) quizzes to clients in real-time.
+    - Creating a production system that serves [Style Shuffle](https://www.stitchfix.com/women/blog/inside-stitchfix/how-style-shuffle-works/) quizzes to clients in real-time
-    - Proposing, running, and analyzing multiple experiments.
+    - Proposing, running, and analyzing multiple experiments

+    among a variety of other problems.

 - **Stitch Fix** internship, Summer 2014 and Summer 2015